adelarsq/lightlang/Design.md

 # Design Principles

-Main objectives:
+Main principles:

-- Speed
+- Performance
 - Simple syntax - as minimal as possible
-- Simple toolbox
+- Simple but robust toolbox

 Based on F#: